 I’m one of those hardcore people who camp inside the library.
 I actually binge on textbooks.
 I haven’t prepared revision weeks or even months in advance.
 I am not that smug friend of yours.
 I work well in stressed conditions.
 I have a revision plan folks.
 Do you?
 Number one for stress reduction.
 Have a plan.

 This short post is about stress management.
 Stress is good for you.
-But too much of it, can actually make you underperform in your exams.
+But too much of it can actually make you underperform in your exams.

 Here are my top recommendations on what to do if you’re stressed:

 • Become more social.
 Join a drawing class, go swimming, go to a pub, go cycling.
 I recommend pottery.
-Its not only for girls.
+It's not only for girls.
 Men do it too.
 Fit another activity around your studying.
 Just a few, don’t go mad.
 Its exam season.
 Queue evil laugh.

 • Music.
-Now you can be listening to bach or stromae or coldplay while you work, to help you be more productive.
+Now you can be listening to bach or Stromae or Coldplay while you work, to help you be more productive.
 But sometimes, its just good to close your eyes for a while.
 Forget the deadlines and tasks ahead of you and just listen to the sound of music as it embraces you.

 • Go for a walk.
 Walking is said to be good for your health – doctors recommend it all time.
 That, and it gives you mental clarity and a certain level of focus.
 You’ll find that the time out to go outside, sniff the fresh summer air to be wonderful in itself.
 You can also talk to people along your route.
 Find out what they’re doing, if they need help.
 Sometimes its good to be random.

 • Play a computer game – I believe that too much technology clutters your mind and thinking.
 Especially now, since you use most of it in the way of studying.
 Looking up definitions, Googling theories and looking up powerpoint slides that lecturers left on a particular website.
 But, having said that researchers have said that playing computer games is mentally stimulating.
-It fires up imagination, and therefore improves our cognitive abilities.
+It fires up the imagination, and therefore improves our cognitive abilities.

-This, plus.
 Going on missions is awesome.
 And when you reach level nineteen, you want to cry.
 Your whole life has been set up to achieve this goal.

-Ateeq K, Materials Engineeering
+Ateeq K, Materials Engineering